reimagined/resolve/docs/read-side.md

 A **resolver** is the part of a Read Model that handles data requests.
 A resolver function receives the store and request parameters.
 Based on the parameters, the resolver function pulls the required data from the store and processes it to prepare the response object.

-The code sample below demonstrate a typical Read Model implementation:
+The code sample below demonstrates a typical Read Model implementation:

 ```js
 comments: async (store, { first, offset }) => {